gaghalfrunt/blog/simple-design-is-not-simple.md

 One thing that all projects had in common was, that the final solution should be as flexible as possible, to accommodate even the most fringe use cases no one had thought of while developing the software.

-This is exactly where development teams usually start guessing the future.
+This is where development teams usually start guessing the future.

-Maybe you have seen or done it yourself, maybe you have heard about it.
-But trying to support &ldquo;everything&ldquo; with your application design is a nearly impossible task.
+Maybe you have seen or done it yourself already, maybe you have heard about it.
+But trying to support &ldquo;everything&ldquo; with your application design is a task nearly impossible.

 What I've seen many project managers want their development teams to do, is developing the software as flexible as possible.
 So flexible that completely new requirements, at best do not need any change to the code at all.
 This is often done by providing comprehensive extension and configuration possibilities.
 What leads to a more complex solution, since most of the application itself will be abstractions for &ldquo;whatever&rdquo; a user will do with it later.